Stratford & Surrounding Areas

 10. West Perth Thames Nature Trail and Wetlands

 A linear trail west of Stratford along the Thames River starting near 1 Huron Road, Mitchell.
-Check www.westperth.com/community-life/wetlands-trails/ for more information.
+Check the West Perth Thames Nature Trail for more information.

 11. Ellice Swamp Rail Trail

 Hiking is available only on Sundays and Wednesdays.
 Check www.swampfriends.ca.
 From Stratford follow Line 119 (#19) north through Gads Hill, turn left (West) onto the 52nd Line, continue on the 52nd Line past 122nd Road and watch for the Ellice Swamp Rail Trail signs.
-Download Ellice Swamp Guide (PDF) and/or Ellice Swamp Map (PDF).
+Download the Ellice Swamp and Gads Hill Swamp Guiding Document (PDF).
+A map is found at the end of the pdf.

 12. Health Valley Trail, Woolwich Township